Data-Science-for-Linguists-2021/languageID-relatedconfusion/README.md

 ### Current status

-:white_check_mark: Second Progress Report (due 23 March) IS completed.
+Third Progress Report (due 13 April) is NOT completed.
-Preliminary language identification and relatedness-mapping clustering completed!

 See `progress_report.md` for more details, or `project_plan.md` for overall plan.
+Or go to the [guestbook](https://github.com/Data-Science-for-Linguists-2021/Class-Lounge/blob/main/guestbooks/guestbook_sonia.md).

 ### License